 These are the news items I've curated in my monitoring of the API space that have some relevance to the API definition conversation and I wanted to include in my research.
-I'm using all of these links to better understand how the space is testing their APIs, going beyond just monitoring and understand the details of each request and response.28 Sep 2016
+I'm using all of these links to better understand how the space is defining not just their APIs, but their schema, and other moving parts of their API operations.28 Sep 2016

 I am spending a portion of my time each week learning about how APIs are being applied at the industrial level.
 An example of this can be found over at Opto 22, with their approach to using REST across their Programmable Automation Controllers (PAC).
 As I do with other industries I spend my time looking through the approaches of API pioneers in the space, which leads me to other contributing factors to why web APIs are being used to change how things are done in any industry.